juankuntz/LPAE/README.md

 # LPAE

-A simple and fast tensorflow implementation of the autoencoder models in `[Particle algorithms for maximum likelihood training of latent variable models](https://proceedings.mlr.press/v206/kuntz23a.html)'.
+A simple and fast tensorflow implementation of the autoencoder models in '[Particle algorithms for maximum likelihood training of latent variable models](https://proceedings.mlr.press/v206/kuntz23a.html)'.
 For more info and usage guidance, see the [docs](https://lpae.readthedocs.io/en/latest/).